Create a Database

 data_volume_name string

-Volume name for the database data.
+The name of the data volume to use for the database.
 The specified volume must exist.

 mem_size string

-Value must be an integer + unit MiB, GiB, or TiB.
+The value is a string that must consist of an integer and a unit (MiB, GiB, or TiB).
 For example: 2048 MiB.

-For guidelines on how to determine the amount of RAM to allocate, see Sizing Considerations.
+For guidelines on how to determine the amount of RAM to allocate, see Sizing Guidelines.

 nodes list